spamegg1/reviews/README.md

 #### Hitting the wall of meta-knowledge

 - Most people (not everyone) can do a decent amount of math / CS (not all of it), but usually proper instruction and proper thinking habits / patterns are missing.
-- "I'm just bad at" it is not a good explanation.
+- "I'm just bad at it" is not a good explanation.

   - I've had students who were terrible, and then became very good within 1-2 months.
     - Because some ideas started to click in their minds.